AaltoRSE/speech2text/README.md

 ### OnDemand

-The non-technical user guide for the On Demand web interface can be found [here](https://aaltorse.github.io/speech2text/).
+The user guide for the Open On Demand web interface can be found [here](https://scicomp.aalto.fi/triton/apps/speech2text/).

 ### Command line